Syed2096/cryptoBot/README.md

 5. Start the program.
 (Should take 5 hours).
 6. Once the program has completed its run.
 Comment out lines 122 to 160 and uncomment 162 - 165, 172, and 173.
 7. Delete crypto.txt and restart the program.
-8. Use !price "exchange" and !predict "exchange", to view the bots thought process. "exchange" refers to BTCUSDT, DOGEBTC, etc.
+8. Use !price "exchange" and !predict "exchange", to view the bots thought process. "exchange" refers to BTCUSDT, DOGEBTC and all other coins on binance.
 9. !price will start showing predictions on the same graph as prices once there are enough predictions.
 10. Once, you are happy with the bots predictions stop the program.
 11. Uncomment out lines 166 - 169.